Metaverse: Examples and Use Cases for companies

 The term was first coined in 1992 by writer Neal Stepherson in his novel ‘Snow Crash’ and has now taken on a character away from science fiction to become an immersive world more closely linked to the real world.
 It allows social and economic interaction through virtual avatars that move in cyberspace and replicate the real world.

 The metaverse will be like an extension of the real world and create a larger world.
 It will not be for everyone, but whoever wants to pass through it will have opportunities to carry out certain activities such as buying, selling, and interacting with others, attracting companies to be present in this world extension.
+Here are some examples of metaverse.

 The possibilities offered by metaverses are countless, both for individuals and companies, thanks to their openness and interoperability.
 This will make this virtual universe composed of several interconnected spaces in which we will be able to move between them.